mikedidomizio/launch-dorkly/README.md

 - Update targets for kind boolean
 - Update variations for kind boolean
 - Update description of a feature flag
-- Create a feature flag (currently not used)
+- Create a feature flag

 If it's not listed above, this project cannot do it.